 - 10 medjool dates, pitted and diced (about 1 cup diced)

-- 1 ½ cups rolled oats, ground into flour (see notes below)
+- 1½ cups rolled oats, ground into flour in a blender

-- 2 teaspoons pumpkin pie spice (or see notes below)
+- 2 teaspoons pumpkin pie spice (or see notes)

 - 1 teaspoon vanilla extract

-Place the 10 pitted and diced dates into a small bowl with the 3⁄4 cup of water and soak for at least 15 minutes.
+1. Soak the dates in a small bowl with ¾ cup water for at least 15 minutes.

-Place the flour and Pumpkin Pie spice in a large bowl.
-In a blender, blend the soaked dates, the date soak water, the vanilla, and the non-dairy milk until smooth (1-2 minutes).
-Pour this into the bowl of flour/spices, and also add the pumpkin, and mix with a wooden spoon until all the dry ingredients are incorporated.
+3. Place the flour and pumpkin pie spice in a large bowl.
+Place the soaked dates, the date soak water (see “texture” note), vanilla, and plant milk in a blender and purée until smooth (1 to 2 minutes).
+Pour the mixture into the bowl of flour and spices, and also add the pumpkin, and mix with a wooden spoon until all the dry ingredients are incorporated.

-Scrape batter into an 8 × 8-inch baking pan that is lined with parchment paper (or use a non-stick silicone baking pan).
-Cook for 25-30 minutes at 375ºF.
-(If you see a light browning and some cracks on the top, these are good indications that it’s done.)
-Let cool at least 10-15 minutes before cutting and serving.
+4. Scrape the batter into an 8 × 8-inch parchment-lined baking sheet (or use a nonstick silicone baking pan).
+Cook for 25 to 30 minutes at 375ºF, until lightly browned with some cracks on the top.
+Let cool at least 10 to 15 minutes before cutting and serving.

-Optional: Finish with Macadamia-Vanilla Frosting just before serving, or top with a light dusting of grated macadamia or other nuts (using a rotary cheese grater).
+5. If desired, top with Macadamia-Vanilla Frosting just before serving, or use a rotary cheese grater to dust lightly with grated macadamia or other nuts.
 Storing in the refrigerator overnight will firm up these squares, then you can pack them in a lunch or as a snack.

 Find this recipe and more in the Forks Over Knives Recipe App.